Hounshell/argparse-sh/README.md

 Choice arguments are a little different than other argument types, but they are most similar to String arguments.
 With Choice arguments you supply a list of valid choices and alternate mappings.
-If an unrecognized value is provided then argparse will fail with a message and an error code of 2.
+If an unrecognized value is provided then argparse-sh will fail with a message and an error code of 2.

 **Important:** If a default value is provided it is not validated and it is not mapped.
 You are responsible for ensuring that the provided value resolves to one of your choices, or your script